runwhen-contrib/github-actions/codecollection-score/README.md

 - if metrics are pushed (for sli tasks)
 - if basic linting checks pass (Metadata, Display Name, etc exist)

+## Content Caching
+This codebundle supports the storage and usage of a json file in order to reduce the load of LLM calls and speeding up subsequent calls.
+This feature, as in the example below, comitted to the user repo if desired by setting `commit_results: true`.
+Simply remove the file from the repo to reset the content.

 ## Example Usage:

 ```